-The Physical Resource tab has a new column called “Local RA MW” (Column G) where the LSE is to enter the amount in MW that is meant to satisfy Local RA obligations from that unit.
+The Physical Resource tab has a column called “Local RA MW” (Column G) where the LSE is to enter the amount in MW that is meant to satisfy Local RA obligations from that unit.
 This amount is to be the same MW amount the LSE has listed in their Year Ahead Local RA filing for the appropriate month, which means that this value will be different from the System RA MW for that month for two reasons.
 First, the values will be different in the event that the resource is affected by scheduled outage for that month, and thus listed at lower MW that the Local RA MW amounts unaffected by outages.
 Second, this value will be different from the System RA MW for the appropriate month in the event that the resource has a monthly NQC, which differs by month.
-In that event, the LSE would list the correct applicable month’s NQC in as a System MW in an appropriate bucket but list the August NQC value in the Local RA MW column.
-Suppliers would then confirm both values for the LSE each month during the monthly RA validation process.
-In the event of outages on resources listed in the year ahead Local RA filings that subsequently go on outage during the compliance year, the LSE is to list replacement capacity in a line under the Local RA resource.
-Both lines would have the same contract identifier, to indicate the connection.
-The original Local RA unit would have the Local RA MW column G amount entered as a MW value but a “0” in the System RA MW entered in columns I-L. The replacement capacity would have system RA MW entered in Columns I-L but a “0” in the Local RA MW column G.
+In that event, the LSE would list the correct applicable month’s NQC in as a System MW but list the August NQC value in the Local RA MW column.

-Generators would submit supply plans confirming this arrangement, with the replacement capacity clearly linked to the original Local RA resource so the CAISO can validate the resource.

-NQC and Outages

-While outages do not change a units NQC value during an RA compliance year, LSEs are expected to verify with the Scheduling Coordinator the availability of any units the LSE wishes to include in their Monthly System RA Filings, and compute the appropriate amount of capacity that is affected pursuant to the Scheduled Outage criterion formulas described in Section 14 below.
-The Local RAR Filings will not be affected by either scheduled or forced outages.
+.
+Energy Auction and the Capacity Allocation Mechanism

+Pursuant to the Energy Auction and the Capacity Allocation Mechanism outlined in D.06-07-029, IOUs may enter into contracts for the construction of facilities to meet system demands.
+The costs will be allocated to all benefitting customers.
+Due to the cost allocation, LSEs will receive an allocation of capacity for resources that are paid for via the Energy Auction Mechanism.
+In addition, other types of capacity are also allocated via the CAM.
+The recent CHP settlement (adopted in D.10.12.035) as well as CAISO backstop procurement under CPM are allocated to LSEs as their customers pay a portion of the costs.
+In addition, any procurement ordered by the Commission and ordered to be paid for by all benefitting customers in general will be allocated to all LSEs.
+Energy Division will send the credit to LSEs monthly, and LSEs are to enter the information into their LSE allocation tab which will allow the capacity to be counted towards the LSE’s RA obligation.
+In the past allocations were sent to LSEs 45 days before the due date of the applicable compliance filings, but for 2013 year and onwards, Energy Division will send the information 25 days before the due date of the compliance filing.
+This is done as to make use of more updated information and to utilize a more current load share ratio.
+In the event that the RA compliance due date is moved back to 45 days before the start of the month, the CAM and RMR allocations will likewise move back, to maintain coordination.

 Local RA Reallocation Process for 2013 Compliance Year

 D.10-12-038 adopted a local RA reallocation process for the 2012 compliance year and onwards.